 If you use the SQL engine to execute a column analysis:

-data monitoring and processing is carried on the DBMS,
+Data monitoring and processing are carried on the DBMS,

 By using this engine, you guarantee system better performance.
 You can also access valid/invalid data in the data explorer.